 In my next post, I’ll examine the research evidence suggesting that so-called “helicopter parenting” really is at the core of the problem.
 But I don’t blame parents, or certainly not just parents.
 Parents are in some ways victims of larger forces in society—victims of the continuous exhortations from “experts” about the dangers of letting kids be, victims of the increased power of the school system and the schooling mentality that says kids develop best when carefully guided and supervised by adults, and victims of increased legal and social sanctions for allowing kids into public spaces without adult accompaniment.
 We have become, unfortunately, a “helicopter society.”

 If we want to prepare our kids for college—or for anything else in life!—we have to counter these social forces.
 We have to give our children the freedom, which children have always enjoyed in the past, to get away from adults so they can practice being adults—that is, practice taking responsibility for themselves.

 And now, what do you think?

 Have you witnessed in any way the kinds of changes in young adults described here and that seem to be plaguing colleges and universities?
 How have you, as a parent, negotiated the line between protecting your children and giving them the freedom they need for psychological growth?
 Do you have any suggestions for college counselors and professors about how to deal with these problems they are struggling with?

 I invite you to share your stories, thoughts, and questions in the comments section below.
-This blog is, among other things, a forum for discussion.
+This post is, among other things, a forum for discussion.
 As always, I prefer if you post your comments and questions here rather than send them to me by private email.
 By putting them here, you share with other readers, not just with me.
 I read all comments and try to respond to all serious questions if I think I have something worth saying.
 Of course, if you have something to say that applies only to you and me, then send me an email.